Seychelles Island hopping

 Cousin Island – Praslin Island

 Early in the morning, cruise to Cousin, a small island renowned as a haven for seabirds.
-The granitic islet was a private property until 1968 when it was purchased by the International Council for Bird Preservation to transform it into a nature reserve.
-It’s the most protected island in the archipelago, providing a breeding ground for 11 sea bird species annually and a habitat for five birds native to the Seychelles.
-Later you will sail to Praslin to stay overnight.
+The granitic islet was a private property until 1968, when it was purchased by Nature Seychelles (formerly International Council for Bird Preservation) to transform it into a nature reserve.
+It’s the most protected island in the archipelago, providing a breeding ground for 11 migrating sea bird species annually and a habitat for five birds native to the Seychelles.
+Later, you will sail to Praslin to stay overnight.

 Praslin Island – La Digue Island

-Praslin, the second largest island in the Seychelles, is visually stunning with tropical jungle-fringed beaches, emerald waters and powdery sand.
-Anse Lazio beach has been voted one of the world’s best several times and there’s a dazzling reef just offshore brimming with coral and marine life.
+Praslin, the second largest island in the Seychelles, is visually stunning with tropical jungle-fringed beaches, azure waters and powdery sand.
+Anse Lazio beach has been voted one of the world’s best several times, and there’s a dazzling reef just offshore brimming with coral and marine life.
 On land, coconut palms and granite boulders create a picture-postcard landscape.
-In the centre of the island, discover the UNESCO World Heritage-listed Vallée de Mai Nature Reserve.
+In the centre of the island, discover the World Heritage-listed Vallée de Mai Nature Reserve, a compact area of palm forest that has remained almost unchanged since prehistoric times.
 Sail to La Digue Island later in the afternoon.

 La Digue Island – Curieuse Island

-La Digue, the smallest of the three populated islands in the Seychelles, has exquisite natural wonders and incredible wildlife, like the population of giant Aldabra tortoises.
+La Digue is the smallest of the three populated islands in the Seychelles.
+Things move slowly here, with almost no cars on the island and most transport undertaken by horse or ox cart.
+It has exquisite natural wonders and incredible wildlife, like the population of giant Aldabra tortoises.
 Like Praslin Island, it is also fringed by world-famous beaches.
 One of the most recognisable is Anse Source dArgent – it has pink-hued sands contrasting with rock formations and aquamarine waters.
-Sail to Curieuse later in the evening.
+Sail to Curieuse later in the evening and dock overnight.

 Curieuse Island

 Curieuse is a rugged island swathed in unspoilt wilderness and home to hundreds of Aldabra giant tortoises.
+One of the largest species of tortoise in the world, they can reach up to 350kg and live for more than 150 years.
 Apart from its obvious natural beauty, it has a fascinating history.
-The island was once a quarantine station, and the original French colonial doctor’s house has a museum and visitor’s centre.
-Nature trails wind through the island, passing mangrove swamps and the native coco de mer palm trees.
+The island was once a quarantine station, and the original French colonial doctor’s house has a museum and a visitor’s centre.
+Paths wind through mangrove swamps and groves of coco de mer palms.

 Aride Island

 Return to Mahé for the final days of your voyage.
-The capital city, Victoria, was founded in the French settler period in 1778 and named later by the British for Queen Victoria.
+The capital city, Victoria, was founded in the French settler period in 1778 and was later named by the British for Queen Victoria.
+One of the smallest capital cities in the world, it’s home to around 30,000 people, and you could walk around its central area in just 10 minutes.
 The island of Mahé has pristine beaches dotted with huge rocks and tranquil nature trails threaded through the Morne Seychellois National Park.

 Your Emerald Cruises voyage concludes here.
-From the yacht, you will be transferred to the airport for your journey home or to continue your holiday.
+From the yacht, you’ll be transferred to the airport for your journey home or to continue your holiday.
 Please book your flight to depart out of Mahé, Seychelles after 11:00 AM.
 The itinerary is a guide only and may be amended for operational reasons.
-As such Emerald Cruises cannot guarantee the cruise will be operated unaltered from the itinerary states above.
+As such, Emerald Cruises cannot guarantee the cruise will be operated unaltered from the itinerary stated above.